ShreyasGit51283/Gatsby-Site/src/posts/1firstpost/firstpost.md

 - Github pages

 ## Update
-I've since moved the site to react framework Gatsby.
-Remeber I like to keep building things.
-The takeaways from the exercise of building the version one of the site still apply though.
+I've since moved my site to react framework Gatsby.
+(Remember I like to keep building things) The takeaways from the exercise of building the first version of this site still very much apply though